bmorris3/kelp/README.rst

 Photometric thermal phase curves of exoplanets.

 License
 -------

 This project is Copyright (c) Brett M. Morris and licensed under the terms of the BSD 3-Clause license.
-This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
+This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause license.
 See the licenses folder for more information.